Marc Cooper: Early life and education

-In Chile
+Chile and Allende

-From 1971 to 1973, Cooper served as the Spanish-English translator for Chilean Socialist president Salvador Allende.
-Following the military coup of 1973, he fled the country, fearing execution as a participant in the Allende government; some of his American friends were executed by the military, including journalist Charles Horman.
-In 2002 he testified before a Chilean magistrate in the investigation of Horman's death.
+From 1971 to 1973, Cooper served as the Spanish-English translator for the democratically-elected Chilean socialist president Salvador Allende.
+Following the military coup in September 1973, he fled the country, fearing execution as a participant in the Allende government.
+Some of his American friends were in fact executed by the military regime, including journalist Charles Horman.
+In 2002, Cooper testified before a Chilean magistrate who was investigating Horman's death.

+Journalism career

 Radio

-From 1980 to 1983, Cooper was the news and public affairs director of Pacifica station KPFK-FM, Los Angeles.
-Between 1995 and 2005 he served as the principal host and executive producer of Radio Nation, a weekly syndicated one-hour production of The Nation Institute, featuring writers and editors from The Nation magazine.
-Cooper anchored the program from its inception in 1995 until he relinquished the post in 2006.
-Between 1998 and 2001, he also hosted a daily KPFK talk show, ultimately resigning amid disagreements with a dissident group that gained control of the station's parent, the Pacifica Foundation.
+From 1980 to 1983, Cooper was the news and public affairs director of Pacifica Radio station KPFK-FM, Los Angeles.
+During this period, he also produced and hosted a weekly program that delved into issues of bias in the news media.
+Between 1998 and 2001, he hosted a daily talk show on KPFK.

+Between 1995 and 2005, Cooper served as the principal host and executive producer of Radio Nation, a weekly, syndicated one-hour production of The Nation Institute, featuring writers and editors from The Nation magazine.
 At its peak, Radio Nation was heard on more than 100 public and community radio stations.

-Journalism

-In spring 2006, Cooper was appointed a full-time member of the journalism faculty at the USC Annenberg School for Communication for the academic year 2006–2007.
-He had taught the previous five years as an adjunct.
-He was also promoted to the post of associate director at Annenberg's Institute for Justice and Journalism.
-In late 2008, Cooper was also named director of Annenberg Digital News and its online publication Neon Tommy.

-In 2010 he was promoted to Associate Professor of Professional Practice.

-He also coordinates the USC Annenberg News21 fellowship which is part of a national Carnegie-Knight initiative for developing innovative journalism.
-His journalism prizes include awards from the Society of Professional Journalists, the Armstrong Memorial Foundation, the Sidney Hillman Foundation, the California Associated Press TV and Radio Association, the California Newspaper Publishers Association, the Best in the West, Project Censored, PEN American Center, and the Greater Los Angeles Press Club.
+Huffington Post

-He began his own daily blog in 2004.
+Cooper began his own daily blog in 2004.
 Since May 2005 he has been a contributing blogger at The Huffington Post.
 During the 2008 campaign he served as a senior editor of the site and also worked as editorial director of its OffTheBus citizen journalism reporting project.
 The same year he joined the advisory board of Pajamas Media, a weblog-related company.
 As of July 2007, Cooper is no longer affiliated with Pajamas Media.
 He left The Huffington Post in December 2008.